jimmoffitt/developer_advocate.blog/HBC4Gnip.md

         // NEW LineStringProcessor to handle Gnip formatted streaming HTTP LineStringProcessor processor = new LineStringProcessor(queue);

+        // NEW (mysql) database object based on CLIENT schema.
+        Database db = new Datastore('MySQL', config)

         // Build a hosebird client just like before ClientBuilder builder = new ClientBuilder()